Free Resource

 3 — EU Data Intermediaries (Not Data Brokers)

 Important distinction: The organisations listed below are not data brokers.
 They are registered data intermediation services under the EU Data Governance Act (DGA, Regulation 2022/868), explicitly prohibited from selling personal data for profit.
 They act as neutral, supervised connectors between data holders and data users — functioning as trust anchors in the EU’s data strategy rather than commercial data traders.
 They are included here because they intermediate significant volumes of personal data and individuals retain the right to withdraw consent for data sharing at any time under DGA Article 12 of the DGA.
 Contact the organisation directly using the links below.
+To withdraw: cite Article 12 of the Data Governance Act in a direct request to the intermediary.
+Because these services are supervised, a non-response can be raised with the competent national authority listed in the EC registry.

 # Organisation Member State Privacy / Contact